Yale romanization of Cantonese: Tones

 Modern Cantonese has up to seven phonemic tones.
 Cantonese Yale represents these tones using a combination of diacritics and the letter h.
 Traditional Chinese linguistics treats the tones in syllables ending with a stop consonant as separate "entering tones".
 Cantonese Yale follows modern linguistic conventions in treating these the same as the high-flat, mid-flat and low-flat tones, respectively.

 Examples

 Sample transcription of one of the 300 Tang Poems by Meng Haoran:

+Note concerning the jì in the last line of the poem that it is pronounced as high flat here because immediately followed by a tone that begins high and yet that this Romanization's conventions mark it nonetheless as high falling, and the user then needs to remember this rule of tone-sandhi.
+(Interested readers can confirm this convention by looking at for instance the dictionary by Kwan Choi Wah among the works in the list at bottom below.)